pablogonmo/github-esp32-ticker/README.md

 - While all the data used is publicly available and can be checked for any github user you want, you'll need a github API KEY in order to fetch the data.
 This is detailed in section 3

-- Either the T-Dongle-S3 or the T-Display-S3.
+- A Lyligo T-Dongle-S3 (80x160) or T-Display-S3 (170x320).
 You can purchase them using the links down below in section 2

-- For the T-Display-S3 the battery is optional, as you an power it using any usb-c cable
+   * You can also purchase a li-po batttery for the T-Display-S3 but is optional, as you can power it using any usb-c cable

-- you can purchase the shell version of the T-Display-S3 (non-touch) or you can print your own shell with the stl files in the folder dimensions
+   * Also, you can purchase the shell version of the T-Display-S3 or you can print your own shell with the stl files from the folder dimensions

 - A backend server to retrieve all the data, and fetch it as json files.
+I have used a node.js server deployed in vercel which is free.
 Configuration is described in section 4

-- Flash the devices with the micropython firmware.
-Environment set up and flashing process is described in section 5
+- Flash the devices with one of the options described in sections 6, 7, 8.
+The flashing process is described in section 5:

-- Alternatively you can generate binary files to flash the device easily, or you can use the binaries provided in the files folder
+   * Option A: Flash the micropython custom firmware and manually upload the code
+   * Option B: Compile the custom micropython firmware together with python files and flash the binaries
+   * Option C: Flash the provided binaries in folder "firmware" [recommended]

 # 2️⃣ Shopping List
 If you want to support the project, you can use the below affiliate links to purchase the PCB's and batteries: